hydrodynamicstability/statquotes/README.md

   - George W. Cobb and David S. Moore (1997)

   - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

+- "My experience with data analysis indicates to me that problems with the data themselves are usually more numerous and more serious than problems with methodology."

+  - John C. Bailar, III (1976)

+  - Bailar's laws of data analysis.  *Clinical Pharmacology and Therapeutics*, 20:  113-119.

 ## Experimental design